Effective free-fermionic form factors and the XY spin chain: Thermodynamic limit and direct summation of form factors

 for some functions $\varphi$ and $\phi$.
 This means that the rank of this matrix is maximally $L$ and addition of the rank one matrix $\delta V$ can increase the rank to at most $L+1$.
 Therefore, for $\delta > 1$

 The corresponding determinants with sine-kernels are not zero i.e. $\det(1+\hat{S}_\nu)\neq 0$.
 In this case we see that even though the difference between $\hat{V}$ and $\hat{S}_\nu$ is exponentially small, it cannot be neglected, contrary to the cases for $\delta \le 1$.
-To address this issue we modify the definition of the tau function by considering summation over $\textbf{k}$ in Eq.~\eqref{tau0} instead of $\textbf{q}$, namely
+To estimate the difference between the Fredholm determinants with two different trace class operators one can use Eqs.
+(4.1) and (4.2) in \cite{Bornemann_2009}.
+These estimates in our case are in fact too rough as they also exclude discarding terms for $\delta \le 1$, even though numerically we can check that this operation is still legit.
+We found the following rule of thumb to neglect the exponential corrections for the kernel: the correction should vanish faster than the resulting determinant.
+For $\delta>1$ this rule is violated, so to find the asymptotics we modify the definition of the tau function by considering summation over $\textbf{k}$ in Eq.~\eqref{tau0} instead of $\textbf{q}$, namely

 where the overlaps keep their form \eqref{overlap1} but with the modified relation between $\nu(q)$ and $g(q)$, namely